Exact minimax risk for linear least squares, and the lower tail of sample covariance matrices

 where the infimum in~\eqref{eq:minimax-excess-risk-linear} spans over all estimators $\wh \beta_n$ based on $n$ samples, while the expectation and the risk $R$ depend the underlying distribution $P$.
-Our aim is to understand the influence on the hardness of the problem of the distribution $P_X$ of covariates, as well as the noise level.
-Hence, our considered classes $\probas$ of distributions are obtained by fixing those parameters, and letting the optimal regression parameter $\beta^*$ vary freely in $\R^d$ (see Section~\ref{sec:minimax-ls}).
+Our aim is to characterize the influence of the distribution $P_X$ of covariates on the hardness of the problem.
+Hence, our considered classes $\probas$ of distributions are obtained by fixing the marginal distribution of $X$, and letting the optimal regression parameter $\beta^*$ vary freely in $\R^d$ (see Section~\ref{sec:minimax-ls}).

-Some minimal regularity condition on the distribution $P_X$ is required to ensure even finitess of the minimax risk~\eqref{eq:minimax-excess-risk-linear} in the random-design setting.
-Indeed, assume that the distribution $P_X$ charges some positive mass on a hyperplane $H \subset \R^d$ (we call such a distribution \emph{degenerate}, see Definition~\ref{def:equiv-degenerate}).
+Some minimal regularity condition on the distribution $P_X$ is required to ensure even finiteness of the minimax risk~\eqref{eq:minimax-excess-risk-linear} in the random-design setting.
+Indeed, assume that the distribution $P_X$ charges some positive mass on a hyperplane $H \subset \R^d$ (we call such a distribution \emph{degenerate}, see Definition~\ref{def:degenerate}).
 Then, with positive probability, all points $X_1, \dots, X_n$ in the sample lie within $H$, so that the component of the optimal parameter $\beta^*$ which is orthogonal to $H$ cannot be estimated.
-Note that such a component matters for out-of-sample prediction, in case the point $X$ for which one wishes to compute the prediction does not belong to $H$.
+However, this component matters for out-of-sample prediction, in case the point $X$ for which one wishes to compute prediction does not belong to $H$.
 Such a degeneracy (or quantitative variants, where $P_X$ puts too much mass at the neighborhood of a hyperplane) turns out to be the main obstruction to achieving controlled uniform excess risk over~$\R^d$.